kubesphere/website/content/en/docs/project-user-guide/configuration/image-registry.md

 {{< notice tip >}}

-You can see the Secret's manifest file in YAML format by enabling **Edit Mode** in the top right corner.
+You can see the Secret's manifest file in YAML format by enabling **Edit Mode** in the top-right corner.
 KubeSphere allows you to edit the manifest file directly to create a Secret.
 Alternatively, you can follow the steps below to create a Secret via the dashboard.

 {{</ notice >}}